radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The following list contains the most important changes from the previous specifications in {{RFC6613}} (RADIUS/TCP), {{RFC6614}} (RADIUS/TLS) and {{RFC7360}} (RADIUS/DTLS).

 * {{?RFC6614}} referenced {{?RFC6613}} for TCP-related specification, RFC6613 on the other hand had some specification for RADIUS/TLS.
-  These specifications have been merged into this document, and therfore removes {{RFC6613}} as normative reference.
+  These specifications have been merged into this document, and therefore removes {{RFC6613}} as normative reference.
 * RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3.
 * RFC6614 allowed usage of TLS compression, this document forbids it.
 * RFC6614 only requires support for the trust model "certificates with PKIX" ({{?RFC6614, Section 2.3}}).
 This document changes this.
 For servers, TLS-X.509-PKIX ({{tlsx509pkix}}, equivalent to "certificates with PKIX" in RFC6614) and TLS-PSK ({{tlspsk}}) is now mandated and clients must implement at least one of the two.